IHE/ITI.DSUBm/input/pagecontent/volume-1.md

 **Main Flow**:

 1. During the first visit a document subscription is needed.
-At the end of the first visit, the mobile DHR application performs a folder Subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription with the following criteria:
+At the end of the first visit, the mobile DHR application performs a folder Subscription to the EHR, and therapy A is prescribed to Mr. Williams. ([ITI-110] Resource Subscription).
-"/List?subject=12345&code=folder" )
 3. After some days during an emergency a blood test analysis is performed on Mr. Williams and the medical record is produced on the national EHR. ([ITI-65] Provide Document Bundle).
 4. The publication of this medical report generates a message to inform the broker regarding the new event. ([ITI-111] Resource Publish)
 5. A notification is sent to the DHR since the publication of the medical record generated an updated version of the folder in the EHR. ([ITI-112] Resource Notify)